 - The last sign we will discuss is when the dividend yield is low.
-A low dividend yield means that companies are not paying out much in dividends relative to their share price.
-This can signify that companies are using their cash to buy back their stock or engage in other activities rather than returning money to shareholders.
+A low dividend yield means companies are not paying out much in dividends relative to their share price.
+This can signify that companies use their cash to buy back their stock or engage in other activities rather than return money to shareholders.

 The historical context of stock market valuation.

 Here is a chart from 1860 to 2021 comparing the U.S. Long Term Interest Rates to the Shiller Price Earnings Ratio of the S&P Composite Index.
 Interestingly, the correlation of Long Term Interest Rates being at extreme lows and stocks being extremely overpriced.

 The Price Earnings Ratio line shows that in relation to earnings, stock prices were too high in 1901, 1929, 1966, and 2000.
 We know the stock market was overvalued at this point because the market went through a correct/crash after reaching these highs.

 Research shows that the 1929 stock market crash and the 2000 DotCom crash were because of poor institutional risk management, which caused equity bubbles and an overvalued stock market.

 If we see the Shiller CAPE PE Ratio of the S&P 500 rise above 35, then stocks may be overpriced.
 Be very wary of an overpriced market.
 The Shiller PE Ratio shows us how stocks are priced relative to earnings.
 So a market PE of 20 would mean, based on the capital invested, it would take those companies 20 years to pay back the investor.
 Or viewed another way, an investor is willing to pay 20 times the company’s earnings for a stake in the business.